Cartoon Network (Asia): Cartoonito

-Cartoonito originally launched on 1 December 2012, Cartoonito launched in Asia in conjunction with its localized website.
-Cartoonito programming block aired on Cartoon Network from 6 to 8 AM including Baby Looney Tunes & ABC Monsters.
+Originally launched on 1 December 2012 in Asia in conjunction with its localized website, Cartoonito's original programming block aired on Cartoon Network from 6 to 8 AM including Baby Looney Tunes and ABC Monsters.
 Cartoonito was replaced by Boomerang on January 1, 2015.

-The brand, relaunched as a morning programming block on Cartoon Network in Japan on March 1, 2022, and in Southeast Asia and Korea on March 28 of the same year.
-It offers a modern approach to preschool programming, built to support each child’s unique potential with its educational framework called “Humancentric Learning”.
+The brand was relaunched as a morning programming block on Cartoon Network Japan on March 1, 2022, and in Southeast Asia and Korea on March 28 that same year.
+It offers a modern approach to pre-school programming, built to support each child's unique potential with its educational framework called “Humancentric Learning”.